DukicDev/Boxy-McBoxFace/README.md

 [![Go Version](https://img.shields.io/github/go-mod/go-version/DukicDev/godoist)](https://golang.org/)
 [![License](https://img.shields.io/github/license/DukicDev/godoist)](LICENSE)

 Boxy-McBoxFace is a hobby project written in Go that explores containerization, OCI images, and Linux isolation techniques.
-It’s a minimal container runtime that currently supports only Alpine Linux.
+It’s a minimal container runtime that currently only supports 1-layer images.

 ## Overview

 Boxy-McBoxFace demonstrates how to:
-- Extract an OCI image tarball (generated via `docker save`) to create a container filesystem.
+- Pull the image from the docker registry.
 - Use Linux namespaces and `chroot` to isolate the container.
 - Set up basic cgroup resource limits using [containerd/cgroups](https://github.com/containerd/cgroups).
 - Run a simple container.